 California citrus nurserymen are not only receiving USDA certification, but are reporting higher production rates including reduced water and pesticide use; seedling to budding 30 days sooner than expected; 30% more root and leaf growth; extended growing seasons, and improved worker satisfaction.

 One of Airstream’s largest clients maintains over 285,000 square feet producing citrus trees for the wholesale growers market.
 Over the last 20 years, they were averaging 100,000 trees per year.
 With Airstream greenhouses, they are producing 400,000 trees on the same property using half the labor expected with a conventional greenhouse operation.

 Rob Brokaw of Brokaw Nursery of wholesale Avocado fame, claimed his stake in the wholesale citrus nursery industry with three one-acre+ units protecting 150,000 square feet of several citrus varieties.
-Pest-free nursery trees are also thriving at Willits & Newcomb and Mulholland Citrus in Riverside County and to the south, Young’s Nursery in Palm Desert, is currently installing their sixth of 20 units.
+Pest-free nursery trees are also thriving at Mulholland Citrus in Riverside County and to the south, Young’s Nursery in Thermal recently installed their 7th tunnel.

 Chelf has proven his industrial-scale growing technology can not only produce certified reliable safe product, but has also demonstrated superior productivity increases at a lower cost over any other conventional alternative.